qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 ### Decisional

-Based on the opinions in Round Interpretational, vote on three Objectives in Round Objective to follow up, three votes each person
+Based on the opinions in Round Interpretational, vote on three objectives in Round Objective to follow up, three votes each person

 Discuss the "DoD" of each item voted.